K1ponk/expo-go/README.md

 ---

 # EXPO-GO
-EXPO is one of several PENTA-EXPO services created to facilitate development of EVM-Based project.
+EXPO-GO is one of several PENTA-EXPO services created to facilitate development of EVM-Based project.